payamt007/Python-Flask-SQL/README.md

 The project was developed using **Python**, **Flask**, **RAW SQL**.
 The main intent was avoiding using any ORM and follow simple and easy to understand code structure.
+_It took me about 4 hours to complete this project._

 * Python (Flask)
 * Redis